 - Bregtje van der Haak; a documentary maker and journalist.
 As director of transmedia productions, she explores new narrative forms and digital possibilities for journalistic cooperation.
 Since 2008, Van der Haak has been working as director and editor-in-chief on the editorial board of VPRO Tegenlicht, a long-running series of international foresight studies.

-Bregtje shared insight about the project Archive of the Future, a collaboration between VPRO, Het Nieuwe Instituut and the Netherlands Institute of Sound and Vision.
+Bregtje shared insight about the project Archive of the Future, a collaboration between VPRO, Het Nieuwe Instituut and the Netherlands Institute of Sound & Vision.

 - Robin Smits and Bram Bogaerts; together they run the digital design studio Superposition, where they explore possibilities for an emotive and expressive relationship with the digital world through technology, code and design.
 They experiment with and improve on contemporary interfaces and technologies to engage the audience on an emotional level.

-Robin and Bram presented Artifacts of Memory, an app developed in partnership with Groninger Archieven, Gelders Archief and Sound and Vision, that lets users elegantly explore by visual lines detected in the footage.
+Robin and Bram presented Artifacts of Memory, an app developed in partnership with Groninger Archieven, Gelders Archief and Sound & Vision, that lets users elegantly explore by visual lines detected in the footage.

 - Piotr Winiewicz; an artist and a filmmaker, founder of Kaspar A.I. and author of the Untold Stories project - an online video installation that gives light, space, and voice to unsung heroes, unseen realities, and unheard stories.